huyurt/book-summary/entity-framework-core-in-action/readme.md

 Sometimes, it’s useful to not have a one-to-one mapping from an entity class to a database table.
 Instead of having a relationship between two classes, you might want to combine both classes into one table.
 This approach allows you to load only part of the table when you use one of the entities, which will improve the query’s performance.

-This section describes five alternative ways to map classes to the database, each with advantages in certain situations:
+Five alternative ways to map classes to the database, each with advantages in certain situations:

 * *Owned types* - Allows a class to be merged into the entity class’s table and is useful for using normal classes to group data.
 * *Table per hierarchy (TPH)* - Allows a set of inherited classes to be saved in one table, such as classes called `Dog`, `Cat`, and `Rabbit` that inherit from the `Animal` class.